-The first step in planning a bathroom renovation is to choose the right plumbing materials.
+The first step in planning a bathroom renovation is to choose the right plumbing materials and whether you want do everything yourself or hire this plumber in Dallas.
 Among the most common choices are CPVC, PEX, and Cast iron.
 Whether copper or cast iron is the right choice depends on your budget and taste.
 CPVC, however, is more likely to swell when exposed to damp conditions.
 In addition, cast iron tubs and sinks are more prone to rust than cheap, fiberglass or acrylic surfaces.

 While copper is the most common choice for bathroom plumbing, cast iron is one of the least common.
 It has its advantages and disadvantages.
 The most obvious is that copper tends to rust and can be expensive.
 Cast iron is strong, however, so it will not break under pressure.
 There are other benefits and drawbacks of PVC and cast iron pipe systems.
 Read on to learn more about each.
 Choosing the best type of bathroom plumbing material will depend on several factors, including the design of the room.